sharkiiee/basic-Grocery-db/README.md

   Inputs :- username and password.
   Output :- Grocery user account is been created

+  //Contraints to be follow

+  1. No same username
+  2. password should have 8 charac
+  3. phone no should have 10 values

 - `User /signin`
   Description :- Save data about users
   Inputs :- username and password